Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Location: Prison (motivation: to constrain and prevent exit)*

 Alton's Bend is little more than a cluster of buildings in a horseshoe arrangement, with the One Stop Gas & Grocery at the apex.
-The town is quite far away from civilisation: the tension can be ratcheted up by having no cell reception and the hunters' vehicle running on fumes by the time they get there (maybe they're even walking the last mile into town).
+The town is quite far away from civilisation: the tension can be ratcheted up by having no cell reception and [[the hunters]]' vehicle running on fumes by the time they get there (maybe they're even walking the last mile into town).

-After the countdown reaches Shadows, the bodies of two state police are found in the center of town near their patrol car (which has its doors sitting wide open).
+After [[the countdown]] reaches Shadows, the bodies of two state police are found in the center of town near their patrol car (which has its doors sitting wide open).

 The town seems to have been hurriedly abandoned.
 A stroller lies on its side along the sidewalk with toys and a blanket strewn about.
 A cold cup of coffee and a half-eaten sandwich sit on a bench.
 A pruner sits next to a pile of recently cut flowers.
 The surviving residents are hiding, too scared to make any noise lest the Disembodied Quiet find them.
 A few of them have made the connection between the spirits they are seeing and the members of [[The Quiet]] who once lived in the desert.

 # One Stop Gas & Grocery

-*Location: Deathtrap (motivation: to harm intruders)*
+*Location: Deathtrap (motivation: to [[harm]] intruders)*

 The hoses have been torn from the gas pumps, resulting in large puddles of gas soaking the surrounding gravel.
 Any kind of flame or spark could cause some serious damage to a large area.